pfsense/docs/source/releases/2-2-2-new-features-and-changes.rst

 IPsec
 -----

--  Enforce disabling of “prefer old SAs” option.
+-  Enforce disabling of "prefer old SAs" option.
 When the GUI configuration checkbox was removed in 2.2.1, it fell through to the default of the underlying software in many cases, leaving the option enabled instead of disabled.
 Having this option enabled will cause